Croats in Bosnia and Herzegovina

 It is also interesting to note that the language which the Turkish court in Constantinople officially used to communicate with the Balkan Slavs was Croatian.
 Many islamized Croats were present at the Turkish court as writers, officers, even grand viziers.

-Two clearly visible Croatian Coats of Arms of Croatian troups at the 1526 battle at the Mohac field (Hungary) against the Turks.
-By the courtesy of Josip Sersic and Mijo Juric, Vienna, 2009.
-The photo below is a detail, to see larger drawing, click on it.
+Two clearly visible Croatian Coats of Arms of Croatian troups at the 1526 battle at the Mohač field (Hungary) against the Turks, can be seen in the following two photos.
+(By the courtesy of Josip Seršić and Mijo Jurić, Vienna, 2009.)

 The city of Vienna, capital of Austria, has been attacked by the Turks already in 1529.
 Among defensive forces Croatian troups participated under their flag.
 See encircled below, left of the Stephanusdome, the famous Vienna Cathedral.

 During the second Turkish siege of Vienna in 1683, a Croatian village called Krowotendörfel, placed immediately near the city walls, has been destroyed, and since then it does not exist any more.
 The meaning of its name is precisely Croatian Village!
-Its position corresponded to contemporary Spittelberg near the Hofburg palace.
-For more details see [400 Jahre Kroaten in Wien].
-Other names of Krowotendörfel can also be encountered in the literature:
+Its position corresponded to contemporary Spittelberg near the Hofburg Palace.
+For more details, see [400 Jahre Kroaten in Wien].
+There are other names of Krowotendörfel that can also be encountered in the literature:

 Here is a document depicting cut off heads of Croats killed after the battle at Petrinja near Zagreb in 1592: